csz-academy/csz.academy/content/2022/10/26/the-basics-of-machine-learning-without-math/index.md

 - **Yellow**:
   The last type of neurons are the yellow one.
 They are at the end of the network.
 Their output is the output of the whole network.

-All 3 types of the network can be described through one model
+All 3 types of the network can be described through one model:

 {{< figure align=center src="layers.png" title="Depiction of multiple layers containing different neurons" >}}
 https://miro.medium.com/max/428/1*O7YSSqlOdQuNgMrH7J_3dg.png